aglorenz/VueJS-Basic-Coding-Projects/README.md

 ## HelloWorld2 - 04/23/19
 Building on the first follow-along but making use of Vue directives.
 I added comments for future reference.

+## Templates and Bindings - 04/23/19
+Exercise to demonstrate use of binding, Vue directives, and data templates.